bytecodealliance/wasmtime/README.rst

     [dependency.cretonne]
     ...
     default-features = false
-    features = ["no_std"]
+    features = ["core"]

-`no_std` is currently "best effort".
-We won't try to break it, and we'll accept patches fixing problems, however we don't expect all developers to build and test with `no_std` when submitting patches.
+`no_std` support is currently "best effort".
+We won't try to break it, and we'll accept patches fixing problems, however we don't expect all developers to build and test `no_std` when submitting patches.
 Accordingly, the `./test-all.sh` script does not test `no_std`.

-There is a separate `./test-no_std.sh` script that tests the `no_std` feature in packages which support it.
+There is a separate `./test-no_std.sh` script that tests the `no_std` support in packages which support it.

 It's important to note that cretonne still needs liballoc to compile.
 Thus, whatever environment is used must implement an allocator.

-Also, to allow the use of HashMaps in `no_std` mode, an external crate called `hashmap_core` is pulled in (only in `no_std` builds).
+Also, to allow the use of HashMaps with `no_std`, an external crate called `hashmap_core` is pulled in (via the `core` feature).
 This is mostly the same as `std::collections::HashMap`, except that it doesn't have DOS protection.
 Just something to think about.

 Building the documentation
 --------------------------